op07n/XiaomiADBFastbootTools/README.md

 * Executable JAR
 * OS-specific ZIP (Executable JAR with ADB and Fastboot included)

-If you have ADB and Fastboot installed system-wide, download the JAR, otherwise download the OS-specific ZIP that includes ADB and Fastboot.
+If you have ADB and Fastboot installed system-wide, download the JAR, otherwise download the OS-specific ZIP.

 ### [Latest release](https://github.com/Saki-EU/XiaomiADBFastbootTools/releases/latest)